Parquet Flooring Cost

 Pine offers the most budget-friendly option, while oak represents the premium choice.
 Maple and beech fall in the mid-range for parquet flooring prices.
 The table below shows the average supply costs you can expect for different parquet flooring materials:

-There are several additional costs that you may need to think about when installing parquet flooring.
-Below is a list of some of those additional costs that may come up as part of the job:
+There are also several additional costs that you may need to think about when installing parquet flooring.
+Below is a list of some that may come up as part of the job:

-When you get your new parquet flooring installed, you may also be interested in installing underfloor heating.
-This can be beneficial in the winter months for adding some extra warmth and cosiness to the room.
+- Underfloor Heating - Installing underfloor heating can be beneficial in the winter months for adding some extra warmth and cosiness to the room.
 The cost for underfloor heating is usually around £800-£1000 per room, and this will add around 1-2 days to the length of the job.

 Labour Costs and Timescales